 Olympic lifting is more effective because it improves both strength and power, but plyometrics may still be a useful addition as it helps you to translate the strength and power to sports related movements.

 A combination of heavy weight lifts, Olympic lifts and plyometrics will help you to maximize your vertical jump, long jump, speed and so on.
 Including some agility and quickness drills will help you to really improve your sports performance.
 An inch per fortnight is the sort of impressive gains you can make to your vertical jump if you are untrained and start training properly, and a lower rate if you’re moderately trained already.

 - The Effect of Six Weeks of Squat, Plyometric and Squat-Plyometric Training on Power Production.
-O’Shea, Katie; O’Shea, John; Adams, Kent; Climstein, Mike [Go Up ↩]
+O’Shea, Katie; O’Shea, John; Adams, Kent; Climstein, Mike [↩]

 - ANALYSIS OF ACUTE EXPLOSIVE TRAINING MODALITIES TO IMPROVE LOWER-BODY POWER IN BASEBALL PLAYERS.
-DANIEL J. DODD AND BRENT A. ALVAR [Go Up ↩]
+DANIEL J. DODD AND BRENT A. ALVAR [↩]